 My relationship to Johnny Hostile is very inspiring as I’ve known him for years and we’ve always been artists together and he was the first person who gave me the confidence to even name myself as an artist.
 The way we lead our lives is that when everything is okay we like to be creative together and also separately.
-I’d say when everything is okay because I never want to give the impression that creation is easy and available there all the time when you wake up in the morning when actually there are bad and good days and I do believe that you have to train creativity like a muscle.
+I’d say that everything is okay because I never want to give the impression that creation is easy and available all the time.
+When you wake up in the morning, when there are bad and good days, I do believe that you have to train creativity like a muscle.
 The same way that when you exercise and stop it is harder to get back into it again.
 I try to have a life that is giving me inspiration and people who are feeding me things.
 A big thing about being an artist is feeding from others and it’s not as in taking but in being a sponge.
 You can’t really stay in the position of the fan if you like someone else’s work it is important to find out how they make it because if you want to make the same kind of work someday or your own on the same kind of level, you need to be interested in what’s behind it, not just be a receiver.
 It’s like Leonard Cohen said, “If I knew where the good songs came from, I’d go there more often.”

 Do you think your best ideas are your first or last ideas and how did this impact the production of the record?